Rabder/cse15l-lab-reports/lab5.md

 ## Student follow-up post
 >> Ok this is what ```junit.txt``` looks like.
 >>![Student follow-up](student_followup.png)
 >> I think the issue could be the way I'm checking whether the code failed any test.
 Instead of running ```grep "Failures " junit.txt > result.txt``` I should be running ```grep "Failures:" junit.txt > result.txt```, since that string would be in the line that would tell me how many tests failed.
-If no tests failed, it won't find that string in any line of ```junit.txt```.
+There is no "Failures " string in the text file, which is probably why it didn't report any errors.